-Some companies want to get stock to the broader base of their workforce and deduct it (with some extra "oomph" for their senior people), but want it to coordinate with their existing shareholder strategies and not be saddled with the complexities of, say, an ESOP.
-Yet others see the additional massive tax benefits of an ESOP strategy and are willing to handle the trade-offs to get it.
+Some companies want a way to get stock to the broader base of their workforce (with some extra "oomph" for their senior people), that is deductible and coordinates with their existing shareholder strategies, but that isn't as complex as an ESOP.
+Yet others see the significant additional tax benefits of an ESOP strategy and are willing to handle the trade-offs to get it.

 In this article, we're revisiting three court cases involving ESOP fiduciary indemnification that left some head-scratching over when and how an ESOP company can indemnify its ESOP trustees.
 This year being the fifth anniversary of the last decision, Harris v.
 GreatBanc Trust Company, and the landscape still a little murky, we thought it might be prudent to go over some of the lessons learned from those three decisions.
 But first a little background.